 Any financial aid credit balance due to you will be issued to you in the form of a refund by the Bursar’s Office no earlier than the first day of each of the summer terms in which you qualify for aid.

-A student due a financial aid refund may choose one of three financial aid refund options:
+A student due to a financial aid refund may choose one of the two financial aid refund options:

 - Direct deposit to a current bank account; or,